fbpx

 YOUNG STUDENTS SUNDAY:

-ASHAN GALHENA, FLUTIST and ROGER WANG, BARITONE
+BOSS LEE, SAXOPHONIST and ROGER WANG, BARITONE

 Music partner: Roswell Music Club

-Roger Wang, baritone
+Roger Wang, Baritone

 Roger Wang, 16, is an 11th grade student at Lambert High School in Suwanee, Georgia.
 Roger has been taking classical vocal training since he was 10 years old.
 He has won multiple awards in various music competitions, including 1st place and a monetary reward from the 2021 Florida Keys International Music Competition, Judges Distinction Awards and 1st place in the 2020 American Protégé International Vocal Competition, 2nd place winner in 2019 Hal Leonard Vocal Competition.
 He was selected by Broadway celebrity Corey Cott as one of the grand prize winners in 2020 CYT national Talent Thon competition and earned the opportunity for virtual meet with Director Jon Chu.
 Roger is the official National Anthem singer for professional sport teams, including the Atlanta Gladiators (Hockey), and the Gwinnett Stripers (Baseball).